 De Quervain's Tenosynovitis

-De Quervain tenosynovitis is an irritation of tendons that run from the wrist to the thumb.
-These tendons pass through a tunnel-like tissue, called a sheath, at the wrist.
-The tunnel area can cause additional pressure and irritation on thickened or swollen tendons, making normal movements painful.
+De Quervain tenosynovitis is a painful irritation of the tendons that run from the wrist to the thumb.
+These tendons pass through a tunnel-like tissue at the wrist.
+It can put more pressure on the tendons and make them hard to move.

 |De Quervain Tenosynovitis|